ProGamerGov/Neural-Display/README.md

 # Neural-Display
-Display your styled outputs alongside the content and style image(s)
+Display your styled outputs alongside their content and style image(s), in a single image.

 ---